Bill Hughes (musician): The Count Basie Orchestra

 His career plans changed the following year when Wess, a member of the Count Basie Orchestra, suggested that Count Basie invite Hughes to join the band.
 Hughes was also asked to join the Duke Ellington Orchestra; however in September 1953, he joined the Basie band where he already knew members Frank Wess, Eddie Jones, and Benny Powell.
 Hughes played in a three-piece tenor trombone section with Powell and Henry Coker until September 1957, when he decided to take a break from touring in order to help raise his family.
 During this hiatus, Hughes worked for the United States Postal Service and played trombone at the Howard Theater as well as with some small groups in Washington.
 A few years after returning to the band in July 1963, Hughes switched from the tenor to the bass trombone.
 Hughes took over leadership of the band in 2003 following the death of Grover Mitchell.
 He retired from the band in September 2010, stating he wanted to spend more time with his wife Dolores, whom he married on July 6, 1952.
-He spent the last years of his life in Staten Island, New York with his wife and three children.
+He spent the last years of his life in Staten Island, New York with his wife Dolores and three children David, Stephen, and Gwendolyn.